 When the clock runs out the statistician will need to end and confirm the quarter the same way as with a manual clock - the statistician has to click the End Quarter button.

 Once the buzzer sounds and the quarter ends we encourage statisticians to End Quarter as soon as possible after they finish adding all the actions from that quarter end.

 If an action occurs right at the end of the quarter and the clock has expired before the statistician can enter it, follow this procedure:

 - Enter the action at 00.0 (this is permitted with the automatic clock, but not with the manual clock)

 - Entering an action at 00.0 will create a flag on that play

 - Edit the action to change the timestamp to a non-00.0 time (00.2 or similar), and save it

 The start of a new quarter is the same as when using manual clock control - the statistician has to click the Setup Quarter button and then after that the Start Period button.
 The reset of the clock on the scoreboard will not be visible in FIBA LiveStats until the statistician clicks the Start Period button.

 There may be scenarios when the quarter has ended but the statistician did not manage to click End Quarter button in the time interval before the scoreboard operator reset the clock on the scoreboard.

-In this situation, the statistician is left in the same quarter but the clock has been adjusted to 10 minutes and the statistician needs to force the end of that quarter.
+In this situation, the statistician is left in the same quarter but the clock has been adjusted to a break or next quarter time and the statistician needs to force the end of that quarter.
 Under the Game menu, there is a Force End Period item added for this scenario.
 It will reset the clock in FIBA LiveStats to 0:00 and then the statistician will be able to end the quarter.